pymc-devs/pymc/GOVERNANCE.md

 In addition, Council members are given administrative rights to all repositories within the [pymc-devs](https://github.com/pymc-devs) organization.

+##### Communication Focused Repositroes
+Some repositories on Github may be used primarily for internal knowledge store and communication, rather than as codebases that are packaged and deployd.
+In this case permissions, such as write permissions, will be granted in a manner more like other communication platforms such as slack.

 #### Discourse
 Similar to the above section, Discourse permissions are also mapped to the community team and the two contributor roles.